Techman69/arch-setup-for-dummies/hibernate-to-disk.md

     * Find the line that looks like this: `HOOKS="base udev autodetect modconf block filesystems keyboard fsck"`.
 It is located in the section named HOOKS.
     * After udev insert hook `resume` (Like this: `..base udev resume..`)
     * Save the file (`Ctrl-x, y, Enter`)
-  2. Run `mkinitcpio -p linux` to generate initramfs.
+  2. Run `mkinitcpio -P linux` to generate initramfs.
 3. Use `systemctl hibernate` to hibernate!